Pakistan's former spy chief detained by military – DW – 08/12/2024

 Pakistan's former spy chief, who served during the term of jailed ex-Prime Minister Imran Khan, has been arrested, the military said on Monday.

 "Complying with the orders of Supreme Court of Pakistan, a detailed court of inquiry was undertaken by Pakistan Army.
-Consequently, appropriate disciplinary action has been initiated against Lt Gen Faiz Hameed (Retd)," the military said in a statement on Monday, without providing further details.
+Consequently, appropriate disciplinary action has been initiated against Lieutenant General Faiz Hameed (Retd)," the military said in a statement on Monday, without providing further details.

 Who is Faiz Hameed?